Why Trucking Services Are Preferred to Rail

 Iron Horse Transport has been providing New York with drayage, final mile delivery, intermodal and other trucking services for years.
 Trucking businesses have competed with the railroad industry for years (and collaborated with them during intermodal drayage services).

-For a long time, the preferred option for retailers was using trains to ship cargo.
-A few of the perceived benefits of trains were competitive rates, eco-friendly factors and larger freight volumes.
-However, that view has widely shifted.
+For a long time, retailers preferred using trains to ship cargo.
+Trains offered competitive rates, eco-friendly advantages, and the ability to handle larger freight volumes.
+However, this perspective has significantly changed.

-Recently, more and more businesses are choosing trucking as their preferred mode of transport.
-So what is it about the trucking industry that’s surpassed rail shipment as the more popular choice?
+Recently, an increasing number of businesses prefer trucking as their primary mode of transport.
+So, what makes the trucking industry more popular than rail shipment now?
 Keep reading to find out more!

 Diesel Prices Dropping

-One of the benefits of using railroads to move shipments was lower fuel cost.
-Essentially, trucks require diesel fuel, which was seen as an unnecessary expense.
+One of the benefits of using railroads for shipments was the lower cost of fuel.
+Essentially, trucks require diesel fuel, which was previously considered an unnecessary expense.

-However, in the past year, diesel fuel costs have lowered.
-The average cost of one gallon of diesel fuel went from $3.35 to $3.00.
-Therefore, it costs less overhead to keep trucks on the road.
-Consumers see the savings in their shipment expenses.
-As a result, they select trucking based on those savings in fuel costs.
+However, in the past year, diesel fuel costs have dropped.
+The average cost of a gallon of diesel fuel has decreased from $3.35 to $3.00.
+Consequently, it now costs less to keep trucks on the road.
+Consumers notice these savings in their shipment expenses and choose trucking based on these reduced fuel costs.

 Trucking Flexibility